NaimNajmios/Socurate/README.md

 ### Rate limit errors

-**Cause**: Exceeded Gemini API quota (requests per minute/day).
+**Cause**: Exceeded AI provider's API quota (requests per minute/day).

-The app now handles rate limits intelligently:
+The app now handles rate limits with **Interactive Recovery**:
+- Shows a dialog when rate limit is hit
+- Offers to switch to an alternative provider (e.g., Gemini → Groq)
+- One-tap retry with the new provider
+- Falls back gracefully through the provider chain

+Legacy handling still works:
 - Automatically retries with the exact delay requested by the API (up to 60 seconds)
 - Shows user-friendly messages: "Please wait X seconds and try again"
-- Logs all retry attempts with unique IDs in Logcat for debugging
+- Logs all retry attempts with unique IDs in Logcat
-- Suggests using `gemini-1.5-flash` model for better quotas

 **Solutions**:
+- Accept the fallback suggestion to switch providers
 - Wait for the suggested time period before retrying
+- Configure multiple provider API keys for seamless fallback
-- Check your API quota at [Google AI Studio](https://ai.google.dev)
+- Check your API quota at your provider's dashboard
-- Consider upgrading your API plan for higher limits

 ### Theme not applying